 I’m a doctoral student in Human Centered Computing at Georgia Tech.
-I currently work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
-My research area is in online deviant communities, specifically creating computational methodologies to find these communities and assess their health and well-being.
-My community of interest at the moment is pro-eating disorder communities, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.
+I work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
+My research focuses on deviant mental wellness online communities, specifically creating computational methods to assess their health and well-being.
+My community of interest at the moment is pro-eating disorder, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.

-In addition to my academic interests, I’m also very passionate about debate and oratory (especially high school debate), powerlifting, and cooking.
-I occasionally do freelance web development work.
+In addition to my academic interests, I’m also passionate about debate and oratory (especially high school debate), powerlifting, and cooking.

 5/13/2016: I presented two of my papers at CHI 2016 – a link to them is available on my Publications page.
 In addition, I’ve accepted a Research Intern position at Yahoo! for the summer.